Models of Jacobians of curves: Models of

 We move on to the next part of the statement, so from now on we suppose that $S$ is log regular and that $\Psi_U=\{0\}$.
 This in particular implies that $\mathcal G_U= \Pic^0_{X_U/U}$.
-It's clear that 3) implies 2); if we show that 2) implies 1), then we immediately obtain $2)\Rightarrow 3)$.
+It's clear that \oref{cond:3} implies \oref{cond:2}; if we show that \oref{cond:2} implies \oref{cond:1}, then we immediately obtain $\oref{cond:2}\Rightarrow \oref{cond:3}$.
 Indeed, quasi-finiteness of $\Psi$ together with the fact that $\Pic^0_{X/S}$ is quasi-compact, implies that $\mathcal G/S$ is quasi-compact.